ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     When `implicit_evolve.nonlinear_sovler = newton`, this sets the verbosity of the AMReX::GMRES linear solver.
 The default value of 2 gives maximumal verbosity and information about the residual are printed to the screen at each GMRES iteration.

+* ``gmres.restart_length`` (`int`, default: 30)
+    When `implicit_evolve.nonlinear_solver = newton`, this sets the iteration number at which to do a restart in AMReX::GMRES.
+    This parameter is used to save memory on building the Krylov subspace basis vectors for linear systems that are ill-conditioned and require many iterations to converge.

 * ``gmres.relative_tolerance`` (`float`, default: 1.0e-4)
     When `implicit_evolve.nonlinear_solver = newton`, this sets the relative tolerance used to determine convergence of the AMReX::GMRES linear solver used to compute the Newton step in the JNFK process.
 The absolute error is the L2 norm of the